-Both beaches offer fine white sand and turquoise clear water that is perfect for a swim.
-If you walk a little further, you can even find a secluded spot all to yourself.
-Since the beaches here are part of the El Jable nature reserve, special attention is paid to the preservation of this area and its nature.
+The beach has fine white sand and clear turquoise water, which is perfect for a refreshing swim.
+If you walk a little further, you can even find secluded spots all to yourself.
+As the beaches here are part of the El Jable nature reserve, special attention is paid to preserving this area and its nature.

 Playa de Famara, Lanzarote

-Nevertheless, Playa de Famara cannot be called a family beach.
-Because at this coast, there are often strong currents that can significantly limit swimming opportunities.
-Therefore, the beach is more suitable for sun lovers and water sports enthusiasts.
-So it is hardly surprising that this beach attracts many surfers.
-Identically, the beach, with its windy nature, is also a real paradise for hang-gliders.
+However, Playa de Famara might not be described as a family beach.
+Strong currents often prevail, which can significantly limit swimming in the surf.
+Therefore, the beach is more suitable for sun worshippers and water sports enthusiasts.
+It’s no surprise that many surfers are drawn to this beach.
+Additionally, with its windy conditions, the beach is a real paradise for hang gliders.

 Playa de Ses Illetes, Formentera, Balearic Islands

-The 450-meter long beach is divided in the middle into two parts by a stone formation.
+The beach itself is a dream beach: a white sandy beach with turquoise and crystal-clear water.
 Since the beach is located in a nature park on the island, the protection of nature and the dune landscape is the top priority.
-Therefore, there are demarcated footpaths and parking spaces.

 Playa del Inglés, La Gomera